inmation/WebStudio-docs/ReferenceDocs/actions/README.md

     }
 }
 ```

+> **Note**: The `id` field may be set to **"self"** resulting in the action being apply to the currently scoped widget.
+Some caution is required in this case, since doing so can lead to continuous looping, particularly when the modify action is called inside one of the [life cycle hooks](../widgets/README.md#life-cycle-hooks) such as `willUpdate` for example.
+To avoid looping behavior, set the `refresh` field to **false**.

 The following modification operators are supported, multiples of which can be specified in the same action.
 They are evaluated in the order shown.
 In other words, if multiple modification operators are used, the `set` modification is done first, followed by `unset` and so on.